This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

-People that are taking the “adopt, don’t shop” mentality to the extreme have completely ignored the crucial distinction between puppy mills, irresponsible breeders, and pet stores vs. reputable breeders.
+People taking the “adopt don’t shop” mentality to the extreme have completely ignored the crucial distinction between puppy mills, irresponsible breeders, and pet stores vs. reputable breeders.

 The campaign was never intended to lump together reputable and preservation breeders with parties who only wish to make a profit off of breeding dogs with no thought given to their health, structure and temperament.

-It is especially dangerous because that constant assault, toxicity and demonization is turning potential dog-owners, who want a specific breed, away from investing time in to research reputable breeders and is making them more susceptible to falling into a puppy mill’s trap, because they do not have the knowledge to recognise the red flags.
+It is especially dangerous because that constant assault, toxicity, and demonization are turning potential dog owners, who want a specific breed away from investing time in researching reputable breeders and is making them more susceptible to falling into a puppy mill’s trap because they do not have the knowledge to recognize the red flags.

 The question that inevitably arrises from this misinformation and witch-hunting is “If all breeders are the same, why should potential buyers research anything?”

 You might have noticed already that the original intention behind the movement does not touch upon reputable or preservation breeders.

 A reputable breeder’s main goal is to produce dogs that are healthy, with a solid and balanced temperament, proper structure, that abide to that breed’s standard with the purpose to continue and improve the breed with each generation being better than the last.